 Going into retirement, you should consult with your financial planner to come up with a safe withdrawal rate that will last you throughout retirement.
-Each year you should take a look at the value of your investment accounts and compare them to your withdrawal rate from your investment accounts and ensure that everything is on track with your original plan and life expectancy.
-During each annual check-in, you may need to alter the withdrawal rate accordingly, depending on your investment values, your personal spending needs, and market conditions.
+Each year you and your financial advisor should take a look at the value of your investment accounts and compare them to your withdrawal rate from your investment accounts to ensure that everything is on track with your original plan and life expectancy.
+During each annual check-in, you may need to alter the withdrawal rate, depending on your investment values, your personal spending needs, and market conditions.

 Real life examples using a fixed safe withdrawal rate strategy:

 Let’s start by saying you have one million dollars saved up for retirement when you retire, and your investment advisor tells you 4% is your safe withdrawal rate based on your savings and investment risk.
 With that in mind, you can comfortably take out $40,000 (4% * 1 million).
 Once you withdraw your 40,000, your investment account value will drop to $960,000 total.